ssoor/implgen/README.md

     final output package.
 Setting this flag will then tell implgen which import to exclude.

 * `-copyright_file`: Copyright file used to add copyright header to the resulting source code.

+* `-imports`: A list of explicit imports that should be used in the resulting source code, specified as a comma-separated list of elements of the form `foo=bar/baz`, where `bar/baz` is the package being imported and `foo` is the identifier to use for the package in the generated source code.

+* `-aux_files`: A list of additional files that should be consulted to resolve e.g. embedded interfaces defined in a different file.
+This is specified as a comma-separated list of elements of the form `foo=bar/baz.go`, where `bar/baz.go` is the source file and `foo` is the package name of that file used by the -source file.

+* `-build_flags`: (reflect mode only) Flags passed verbatim to `go build`.

 For an example of the use of `implgen`, see the `sample/` directory.
 In simple cases, you will need only the `-source` flag.